Robinpig/Note/docs/CS/OS/Linux/proc/process.md

 Therefore, a single-threaded process will be represented with one task structure and a multithreaded process will have one task structure for each of the user-level threads.
 Finally, the kernel itself is multithreaded, and has kernel-level threads which are not associated with any user process and are executing kernel code.

 For compatibility with other UNIX systems, Linux identifies processes via the PID.
 The kernel organizes all processes in a doubly linked list of task structures.

+相同进程下的线程的tgid是相同的

 ```c
 struct task_struct {